 What is CLA?

 As an omega-6 fatty acid, CLA is essential to the proper function of many body systems, and is vital to overall health.
-CLA is not made in the body, so it must be taken in through diet.
+Since it isn’t made in the body, it must be provided through diet, either in supplement form or specific foods.

 While CLA is chemically related to LA (linoleic acid), it works in the body very differently.
 Some isotopes of LA are well-known to cause lipogenesis (fat formation), while CLA is known to inhibit fat formation.